package-url/purl-spec/README.rst

     the `generic` type and eventually contributed back to this specification
   - as for other `type`, the `name` component is mandatory.
 In the worst case it can be a file or directory name.
+  - A `homepage_url` may be provided in `qualifiers`; this identifies the main "home page" for users to learn more about the software.
+    This is especially useful when no public `download_url` and `vcs_url` are available.
+It's also useful to help users find the correct package home page.
   - Examples (truncated for brevity)::

        pkg:generic/openssl@1.1.10g